 Holidays funnel my life.
-They distill my stresses and strains into a finite experience.
+They distil my stresses and strains into a finite experience.
 They polarise the difference between being a mum to each of my boys.

 We had always planned to travel with our kids.
-I imagined myself trekking through India with a tot strapped to my chest, being all ‘Earth Mother’, but that didn’t happen.
+I imagined myself trekking through India with a tot strapped to my chest, being all ‘earth mother’, but that didn’t happen.
 That was never going to happen.
-Even without the complexity of my eldest son, I’m more Marge Simpson than earth mother but my sons differing needs throughout a holiday is apparent before we even leave the house.
+Even without the complexity of my eldest son’s needs, I’m more Marge Simpson than earth mother but my son’s differing needs throughout a holiday is apparent before we even leave the house.
 It starts unravelling with the packing.
-The family sized car that was once more than adequate suddenly becomes too small for a tiny baby and his parents.
+The family-sized car that was once more than adequate suddenly becomes too small for a tiny baby, his sibling and his parents.

 As my kids grow up the differences in mothering each of them multiplies.
 Here’s a brief summary of our holiday’s packing for my two boys aged 7 and 8.